elemental-lf/benji/docs/source/backup.rst

 installation.
 While for Ceph RBD four megabytes is usually the best size, LVM volumes might profit from a smaller block size.

-If you want to base a new version on an old version (as it can be the case when doing a differential backup) the block size of the old and new version must match.
+If you want to base a new version on an old version (as it can be the case when doing a incremental backup) the block size of the old and new version must match.
 Benji will terminate with an error if this is not the case.

 Labeling *Versions*